bgotink/kdl/documentation/src/internals/parser.md

 - `text`: the text of the token, this can contain multiple code points / graphemes
 - `start`: the location of the first code point of this token in the source text
 - `end`: the location of the first code point after this token in the source text
+- `error`: any recoverable error that occurred while processing the text for this token

 The `start` and `end` locations are used when throwing errors upon encountering invalid KDL text, so these are stored even if the `storeLocations` option is false.
 These locations contain three properties: `offset` is the zero-indexed location of the character in the text, `line` and `column` are the one-indexed line and column positions.
 The `offset` can be used to programmatically find the token in the text, `line` and `column` are more interesting for human readers to e.g. see where in the document they've made a mistake.